jclokossou/LatexUlaval/README.md

 offered at Laval.

-Please note that the documentation for the class and the comments in the templates are all written in French, the language of the target audience.
+Please note that the documentation for the class and the comments in the templates are written in French, the language of the target audience.

 ## Licence